Strategic Energy Management (SEM) Summary

 Project Description

-Traditionally, there are two types of energy conservation measures: Retrofit type projects (replace existing equipment with new equipment) and behavioral, operational projects.
-Due to the magnitude and complexity of SAWS operations, behavioral type projects present a more attractive opportunity because they require far less capital and yield more immediate savings resulting in a better return on investment.
+Traditionally, there are two types of energy conservation measures: Retrofit type projects (replacing existing equipment with new equipment) and behavioral/operational modifications.
+Due to the magnitude and complexity of SAWS operations, behavioral type projects present a more attractive opportunity because they require far less capital and yield more immediate savings resulting and a better return on investment.

 In 2021, SAWS partnered with Cascade Energy to begin a Strategic Energy Management project that focused on optimizing existing equipment by making behavioral and operational modifications.
 This project began by establishing energy teams comprised of key water/wastewater staff and operators.
 These energy teams attended training sessions focused on energy education and ways to save energy within their specific operations.
-In 2023, wastewater took a significant step forward and implemented several strategic energy conservation measures resulting in more than $500,000 in cost savings (highlighted above).
-A few project examples include reducing aeration when ammonia is low, automating UV systems, and lighting/HVAC setbacks.
+In 2024, wastewater continued to see savings but at a less accelerated pace compared to 2023.
+Overall, strategic energy conservation measures resulted in more than $250,000 in cost savings (highlighted above).

 Notes

-Energy consumption and cost savings are verified by a software platform called Energy Sensei.
-Energy Sensei includes models that pull in water/wastewater data, such as flows, and combine it with weather information and energy data from CPSE Energy.
-These models highlight assumed energy consumption based on specific variables vs. actual energy consumption, and the delta between the two is the energy savings.
+Energy consumption and cost savings are verified by a software platform called Gazebo.
+Gazebo models take water/wastewater data and combine it with weather information and energy data.
+These models highlight assumed energy consumption based on specific variables vs. actual energy consumption, and the delta between the two is energy savings.

 Background

 SAWS operates four chilled water plants across two separate district chilled water systems, downtown and Port San Antonio.
-The downtown chilled water system supplies about 20,000 tons of cooling capacity to critical facilities including the Convention Center, Alamodome, and Grand Hyatt Hotel.
-The Port San Antonio chilled water system supplies about 6,800 tons of cooling capacity to Boeing, Standard Aero, Chromalloy, and the Unites States Airforce.
+The downtown chilled water system supplies about 22,000 tons of cooling capacity to critical facilities including the Convention Center, Alamodome, and Grand Hyatt Hotel to name a few.
+The Port San Antonio chilled water system supplies about 7,000 tons of cooling capacity to Boeing, Standard Aero, Chromalloy, Port San Antonio, and the U.S. Air Force.

 Project Description

-In 2023, district cooling implemented a multitude of energy projects including high efficiency chillers, variable frequency drives (VFD), and Delta T correction.
-The new high efficiency chillers replaced 20+ year old existing chillers, the variable frequency drives were added to chilled water and condenser pump motors, and Delta T correction was made by focusing on customer building’s use of chilled water.
+In 2024, district cooling continued its implementation of energy efficiency projects, including adding high-efficiency chillers, variable frequency drives (VFD), and Delta T correction.
+The high-efficiency chillers replaced 20+ year old single-speed chillers, and the variable frequency drives were added to chilled water and condenser pump motors.
+The Delta T correction was made by focusing on the efficient use of chilled water by SAWS customers.

 Notes

-Since utilities are a direct pass through to chilled water customers, SAWS can pass these savings on directly to the customers in their monthly bills.
+Since utilities costs are a direct pass through to chilled water customers, SAWS passes these energy savings on to customers through their monthly bills.

 Background